Business Leaders Weigh-In On Which Roadblocks Present the Greatest Challenge

 - Hiring Employees (45%): This stage in a business’s development is when hiring employees starts to become a primary concern.
 Businesses need a larger workforce in order to continue growing.

 - Government Regulation (36%): As businesses grow to this level, the list of government regulations to which they must adapt also quickly grows.
 This includes everything from laws concerning consumer data security (PCI-DSS) to minimum wage increases.
-Many businesses will feel growing pains as they scramble to fit within their new regulatory guidelines.
+Many businesses will feel growing pains as they scramble to fit within their new regulatory guidelines and face these expanding business challenges.

 - Increasing Profit (32%): Increasing profit is less of a concern at this level than on the small business scale.
 Think of it like an airplane.
 When a business is starting out, it needs to aim high and try to gain altitude as quickly as possible; but once in the air, it’s about achieving stability more than rapid growth.